-Numerous feedback mechanisms are in place to gauge stakeholder requirements and expectations.
+Numerous feedback mechanisms such as surveys are in place to gauge stakeholder requirements and expectations.
 These are viewed as opportunities for process improvement and are taken very seriously.

 4.)
 How do you incorporate organizational knowledge, new technology, cost controls, and other efficiency and effectiveness factors, such as cycle time, into process design and delivery?